Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Autocorrelation times

 Also definition Eq.~\eqref{lambda_1} of $\tL$ has an estimator that is readily available and can be monitored during the training process of the neural network.
 The exact value of $\lambda_1$ is not available for most systems, but can be approximated by $\hat{\lambda}_1$ calculated from a finite sample of configurations (also called batch).
 Hence, we define the "batch version" of largest eigenvalue $\lambda_1$,

 and correspondingly the "batch version" of leading autocorrelation time $\tL$:

 which is an analogue of Eq.~\eqref{lambda_1}.
 Integrated version of this $\htB$ is:

 To conclude, we have defined here $\htOi$, $\htOFi$, $\htBi$ which are estimators of three versions of theoretical integrated autocorrelation times: $\tOi$, $\tLOi$ and $\tLi$.
+In Appendix \ref{app. taus} we include a short discussion about the expected hierarchy of the values of these autocorrelation times.
 In the following we choose the energy $H$, Eq.~\eqref{Ising_hamilt}, as observable $\mathcal{O}$.
 We have checked that the absolute value of the magnetization gives very similar results.
 We estimate $\hat{\Gamma}_\mathcal{O}(t)$ at the fixed stage of the training process and we generate a long, $\mathcal{O}(10^5)$, sequence of states.
 Subsequently we apply the condition Eq.~\eqref{accept_rej_condition} for consecutive states in this sequence and obtain a Markov chain whose stationary state is the Boltzmann distribution.